DIY Christmas Tree Cones for Your Holiday Decor

 Instructions

-• Spray the adhesive inside the cone lightly.
-The confetti will naturally stick to the cone because of the static so no need to be heavy handed with it.
+• Lightly spray the glue adhesive inside the cone.
+The confetti will naturally want to stick because of the static so no need to be heavy handed with the glue.

-• Sprinkle in the confetti and roll the cone around so that it falls evenly.
+• Sprinkle in the confetti, and roll the cone around so that the confetti spreads around evenly.

 Cost: $86

-Don’t forget to share your DIY Christmas Trees with us on Instagram using the hashtag #sugarandclothloves.
+Don’t forget to share your confetti DIY Christmas tree cones with us on Instagram using the hashtag #sugarandclothloves.
 We always love seeing all of your creations!
 Looking for more interior design inspiration?
-You can find them all of our home decor tutorials and ideas right here!
+You can find them all of our home decor tutorials right here!

 Please note that we may earn a commission for some of the above affiliate links.
 However, products featured are independently selected and personally well-loved by us!

 1. They are cute and great for any party.
 But very pricey when you check out how much amazon wants for the cones.
 I think I will try it with acetate from Staples and form my own cones.
-Great idea though.
+Great idea though.5 stars

 Reply